 1. Assess your credit

-Having a strong credit score can lead to big savings on your home insurance premiums.
+Having a strong credit score can lead to big savings on your home insurance premiums leaving you with the best home insurance you can have.
 Be sure to assess your credit and take steps to improve your score.
 At the very least, make sure everything on your credit statement is correct.

 2. Shop around